canonical/charms.reactive/VISION.md

 ## Goals

  - **Layers** let you build on the work of other charmers.
- - **Interface Layers** define the protocol a protocol for charms to communicate.
+ - **Interface Layers** define the protocol for communication between Charms.
- - **Flags** are used to communication between layers, and respond to certain conditions.
-Flags enable more complex orchestration logic than
+ - **Flags** are used for communication between layers, and to respond to certain conditions.

 Charms.reactive gives the community the tools to solve their problems.
 Challenges should be solved *with* the framework, not *in* the framework.
 This means that charms.reactive is as lean as possible.

 **charms.reactive is not a config management tool.** It is a tool for coordinating config management.

  - charms.reactive is used to figure out what state you want to be in.
- - Config Management is used to get to that state.
+ - Config management is used to get to that state.

-The combination of charms.reactive + a config management tool like puppet is great. charms.reactive creates the puppetfile describing what state we want to be in and Puppet gets us to that state.
+*The combination of charms.reactive + a config management tool like puppet is great. charms.reactive creates the puppet manifest describing what state we want to be in and calls Puppet to get us into that state.*

 ## Usability